cradle77/Blazor.Msal/README.md

 Just make sure to execute both the `Blazor.Msal.Api` project and the `Blazor.Msal.Client` application.

-Once the application is started, you will be able to login and grant consent to the application by using the button at the upper right corner:
+Once the application is started, you will be able to login and grant consent to it by using the button at the upper right corner:

 ![Login](https://github.com/cradle77/Blazor.Msal/blob/master/Login.png?raw=true)